tBlabs/CV/README.md

 - C#.NET Core (WebApi) @ Linux
 - React with Typescript | Angular 2+
+- Node.js (only) with Typescript

 ### About me

 Design patterns lover.
 Like to work alone and in small teams.
-I often attend at programmers meetups (JS, .NET, Java, IoT).
+I often attend at programmers meetups (WarsawJS, WG.NET, etc).
 I was a speaker and workshop trainer few times.
 Drive-license A & B.
-Hobbies: programming & electronic design; swimming and [motor]bike riding
+Hobbies: programming & electronic design; swimming and [motor]bike riding.

 ### More at
 - www.linkedin.com/in/tomasz-budrewicz-b5066ab2/